 How should I go about hiring a doula?

-The most important thing is finding the doula that is right for you and your partner.
+The most important thing is finding a doula that is a good fit for you and your partner.
 Ask for recommendations from friends and family if they’ve had a doula at their birth.
 Ask your care provider if they’ve worked with doulas in the past and get recommendations for doulas with whom they’ve had good experiences.
 Here are some questions to ask your potential doula during the interview process:

 Why did you decide to become a doula?